 If you read that over without taking the time to break it down and think about those three important factors one needs to consider when interpreting Scripture systematically (context, chronology, and consistency), it’s sort of easy to see why people might assume it’s talking about true believers going to heaven and non-believers going to hell for eternity, and so when you read or hear a discussion where someone mentions the idea of Universal Reconciliation, meaning the idea that everybody will eventually be saved, you know exactly what to do: share that passage with the heretic who obviously hasn’t studied Scripture enough and somehow missed that this passage is in the Bible.
 But the truth is, before you do so, you should really be taking some time to ask yourself a few questions about it:

-Who are the sheep supposed to represent and who are the goats supposed to represent in that prophecy?
+- Who are the sheep supposed to represent and who are the goats supposed to represent in that prophecy?

-When are the events in the prophecy supposed to take place in the future, and where?
+- When are the events in the prophecy supposed to take place in the future, and where?

-How is it the sheep gain eternal life according to that passage?
+- How is it the sheep gain eternal life according to that passage?

-Where is it the goats are apparently going to spend eternity according to that passage?
+- Where is it the goats are apparently going to spend eternity according to that passage?

-After going through this trail of thoughts, though, you almost certainly realize that you have to just ignore these points and continue holding to the doctrine you did previously since you need to believe that most people will be punished forever because otherwise all the sinners who don’t become Christians before they die might end up with the same reward you’re getting without first having to become Christians, and why should they get the same reward that you earned by being smart enough or wise enough or righteous enough or humble enough or obedient enough (whichever it is that you are and they aren’t) when they don’t deserve it like you do for making that good decision.
+After going through this trail of thoughts, you almost certainly realize that you have to just ignore these points and continue holding to the doctrine you did previously since you need to believe that most people will be punished without end because otherwise all the sinners who don’t become Christians before they die might end up with the same reward you’re getting without first having to become Christians, and why should they get the same reward that you earned by being smart enough or wise enough or righteous enough or humble enough or obedient enough (whichever it is that you are and they aren’t) when they don’t deserve it like you do for making that good decision.